aalu1418/chromeExtension-newTab/README.md

 # presto-tab
-A google chrome extension with time/date, weather powered by Dark Sky, and Presto card balance (using html scraping)
+A google chrome extension with time/date, weather powered by Dark Sky, and ~~Presto card balance~~

 ---
 How to build a chrome extension (new tab page):